whook2/whook2.github.io/README.md

 Bachelor of Science in Computer Science - Expected graduation Spring 2025

 ## Skills
-Experience with C and C++ via multiple courses
-Working knowledge of Python via a game development course Brief knowledge in ARM assembly language
+Experience with C and C++ via multiple courses, Working knowledge of Python via a game development course, Brief knowledge in ARM assembly language,
-Efficient in Microsoft Office products
+Efficient in Microsoft Office products,
 Pursuing a concentration in Cyber Security, beginning Fall 2024

 ## Work Experience